URI-CSC/212-fall-2020/assignments/homework-1/readme.md

 > If you need to post any of your actual source code on Piazza for any reason, **please** be sure to tag the post as being *visible to instructors only*, so that you don't inadvertently share code with others and violate class rules on *plagiarism*.

 ## Image Binarization
----

 In computer vision, *image binarization*, a.k.a. *thresholding* is the process of taking a grayscale image and converting it into a black and white image.
-In grayscale images, every pixel represents an intensity (integer) value ranging 0 (black) to 255 (white).
+In grayscale images, every pixel represents an intensity value ranging from 0 (black) to 255 (white).
 In black and white images, every pixel is either 0 or 255.
 Intensity refers to the brightness of a color, white is the brightest and therefore the most intense, black is the darkest and the least intense.
 The figure below shows an example of image binarization:

 ![Image Binarization](binarization.jpg)

 ### Global Thresholding
----

 The process of image binarization can be done by comparing each pixel within the input image against a predefined threshold `T`, and deciding whether each individual pixel gets turned white or black .
-Pixels whose intensity is less `T` become black, all others become white.
+Pixels whose intensity is less than `T` become black, all others become white.
 The algorithm below shows how to binarize an image.

 ```text
 input: Image A (grayscale)